 </button>

 Notice how we put the hover:text-blue-600 on the parent <button>.
-Because the SVG uses currentColor, it inherits the blue color automatically when the button is hovered!
+Because the SVG uses currentColor, it inherits the blue color automatically when the entire button is hovered!

 The `group-hover` Trick